South & Central America is seeing a hiring jump in air force industry digital media roles

 The number of roles in South & Central America made up 2.6% of total digital media jobs – up from 0.1% in the same quarter last year.

-That was followed by North America, which saw a 2 year-on-year percentage point change in digital media roles.
+That was followed by North America, which saw a two year-on-year percentage point change in digital media roles.

 The figures are compiled by GlobalData, who track the number of new job postings from key companies in various sectors over time.
 Using textual analysis, these job advertisements are then classified thematically.